vadi84/Beacon-Project/README.md

 -	Emergency face – Purely for untimely emergencies

+- Party face

 -	Yes/No Face – Responses recorded with this face.
-Two buttons or a face divided into two.
+Two slots in a face, one for each of Yes and No

 - Once a person calls for a particular function, an RGB strip at the base of the device turns into the color associated with that specific function.
-For example, if the formal meeting button is colored blue, once a person taps on it, all the other beacons will turn blue momentarily, until a response is received.
+For example, if the formal meeting button is colored blue, once a person taps on it, all the other beacons will flash blue momentarily, until a response is received.

-- Reset – A tap on the button that is used to call a function cancels the function, i.e., to cancel or end a meeting, to end recess, etc. This function can be activated only by the person that calls for a particular meeting/function.
+- Reset – A tap on the sensor that is used to call a function cancels the function, i.e., to cancel or end a meeting, to end recess, etc. This function can be activated only by the person that calls for a particular meeting/function.

 -	Lock – When a user calls for a meeting, every other beacon needs to turn inactive apart from the yes/no face so that no other beacon overrides the initial beacon’s function.
 Until the entire vote is completed, or the function is cancelled, all beacons stay passive.